temporalio/documentation/docs/content/how-to-develop-a-worker-in-php.md

 ---
-id: how-to-start-a-worker-in-php
+id: how-to-develop-a-worker-in-php
-title: How to start a Worker in PHP
+title: How to develop a Worker in PHP
 description: Use the `newWorker()` method on an instance of a `WorkerFactory` to create a new Worker in PHP.
 tags:
   - guide